Struggling for new recipes? Think it’s easier to go back to old habits? Forgotten the benefits of veganism completely? Hold on – we’re here to help!

 The thing is, you’re missing that all-important why if you’ve gone vegan just to “get healthy”.
 To make such a big lifestyle change, there’s got to be a really significant reason for you to stick to it.

 There’s no doubt that eating lots of greens and cutting out the saturated fats from meat and dairy will do good things, but is this enough of a reason for you to stick at this permanently?
+The answer is yes – because everyone can benefit health-wise from plant-based nutrition, regardless of your sex or age.
 It might be worth expanding on your reasons why by doing a little research.